-There are temporal and spatial data limitations - Due to variability in timing and frequency of sampling, we cannot be certain that we have samples from all impacted water sources from the beginning of the release until groundwater impacts were resolved.
-We do not have water quality measurements for these same groundwater wells and springs prior to the JKLM release, so we are not sure what contaminants and concentrations routinely exist in the groundwater wells and springs.
+There Are Temporal and Spatial Data Limitations - Due to variability in timing and frequency of water supply sampling, along with contaminant migration through water resources (i.e., surface and ground waters), we cannot be certain that we have sample data from all impacted water sources from the beginning of the release until water impacts were resolved.
+We also do not have water quality measurements for these same groundwater wells and springs prior to the JKLM release, so we are not sure what contaminants and concentrations routinely exist in the groundwater wells and springs.

 ATSDR cannot determine whether all JKLM-related contaminant exposures or longer-term groundwater quality issues were fully assessed.
 The JKLM-related contaminants were detected in samples for a period of less than six months (September 2015 through February 2016).
-However, it cannot be determined with the data set whether or for how long JKLM-related contaminants caused naturally-occurring chemicals to mobilize in the groundwater.
-It can also not be determined with the available data set whether naturally-occurring contaminants were already present at similar concentrations detected in these water sources before the JKLM release occurred.
+However, it cannot be determined with the data set whether or for how long JKLM-related contaminants caused naturally-occurring or household plumbing-related chemicals (e.g., metals) to mobilize into the water supplies.
+It can also not be determined with the available data set whether naturally-occurring contaminants were already present at similar concentrations in these water supplies before the JKLM release occurred.

-Due to samples being collected over limited and varying time frames for each well and spring, ATSDR cannot determine exposure durations or chronic exposure concentrations for all exposure locations.
+Due to samples being collected over limited and varying time frames, ATSDR cannot determine exposure durations or chronic exposure concentrations for all exposure locations.
 Due to these sampling limitations, some contaminant exposure durations were assessed for both chronic (greater than one year) and intermediate (less than one year, more than two weeks) time frames, including aluminum, barium, lead, lithium, manganese, and sodium.

-Proprietary chemical information was not provided - ATSDR has concluded that exposures to JKLM-injected products (i.e., isopropanol mixture) have occurred (see Conclusion 1); however, ATSDR does not have sufficient information to determine what other chemicals were in the injected mixtures that residents were exposed to.
-ATSDR also does not know the duration or concentration of exposure to these chemicals.
+Proprietary Chemical Information Was Not Provided - ATSDR has concluded that exposures to JKLM-injected products (i.e., isopropanol mixture) have occurred (see Conclusion 1); however, ATSDR does not have enough information to determine what other chemicals were in the injected mixtures that residents were exposed to.
+ATSDR also does not know the duration or concentration of exposure to these other chemicals.